groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/AccessControlOptions/Index.rst

    A DB mount will appear only if the :ref:`page permissions <access-options-page-permissions>` allow the user at least read access to the mounted page (and subpages).
-   Otherwise nothig will appear at all!
+   Otherwise nothing will appear at all!

 **File Mounts** are a little more difficult to set up, as they involve several steps.
 First of all, you need to have at least